Home / Information tab

 Entering the road from a roadside area

-Driving on two-way single-carriageways with differentnumbers of marked and unmarked lanes, with straight sections and bends, hills and slopes, increased and
+Driving on two-way single-carriageways with different numbers of marked and unmarked lanes, with straight sections and bends, hills and slopes, increased and decreased speed limits

 Driving on two-way dual carriageways with different numbers of marked and unmarked lanes with straight sections and bends, hills and slopes, increased and decreased speed limits